johanix/draft-berra-dnsop-opt-keystate/draft-berra-dnsop-opt-keystate-00.md

 can be registered in the "KeyState Codes" registry (see Section 7.2).
-The KEY-STATE code from the "KeyState" EDNS(0) option is used to serve as an index into the "KeyState Option Codes" registry with the initial valuses defined below.
+The KEY-STATE code from the "KeyState" EDNS(0) option is used to serve as an index into the "KeyState Option Codes" registry with the initial values defined below.

-0: Reserved.
-Must not be used.
+For KeyState signalling to be used the child is set by the child to indicate ability to interpret a KeyState OPT in the response.

+## KeyStates Set By The Sender (the Child)

+0: Automatic bootstrap requested.

+1: Manual bootstrap requested.
+Child requests that manual bootstrap should be used (child does not want automatic bootstrap of the SIG(0) public key).
+This KeyState MUST only be set by the child, as a request to the parent UPDATE Receiver at the time of an initial self-signed key upload.

+2: Key inquiry.
+Child requests information about current KeyState for specified key.

+3: Policy inquiry.
+Child requests information about current bootstrap policy for parent (or its agent)

+## KeyStates Set By The UPDATE Receiver (the Parent or Its Agent)

-1: SIG(0) key is known and trusted
+2: SIG(0) key is known and trusted

-2: SIG(0) key is unknown
+3: SIG(0) key is unknown

-3: SIG(0) key is invalid (eg. key data doesn't match algorithm)
+4: SIG(0) key is invalid (eg. key data doesn't match algorithm)

-4: SIG(0) key is refused (eg. algorithm not accepted by policy)
+5: SIG(0) key is refused (eg. algorithm not accepted by policy)

-5: SIG(0) key is known but validation has failed
+6: SIG(0) key is known but validation has failed

-6: SIG(0) key is known but not trusted, automatic bootstrapping ongoing
+7: SIG(0) key is known but not trusted, automatic bootstrapping ongoing

-7: SIG(0) key is known but not trusted, manual bootstrapping required
+8: SIG(0) key is known but not trusted, manual bootstrapping required

-8: Manual bootstrapping required for all SIG(0) keys to become trusted.
+9: Manual bootstrapping required for all SIG(0) keys to become trusted.
 This is a policy indication in response to a KeyState OPT with SCOPE=1

-9: Automatic bootstrapping will be attempted for all SIG(0) keys to become trusted.
+10: Automatic bootstrapping will be attempted for all SIG(0) keys to become trusted.
 This is a policy indication in response to a KeyState OPT with SCOPE=1

-10: Manual bootstrap requested.
-Child requests that manual bootstrap
-    should be used (child does not want automatic bootstrap of the SIG(0) public key).
-This KeyState MUST only be set by the child, as a request to the parent UPDATE Receiver at the time of an initial self-signed key upload.

 128-255: Reserved for private use.

 To ensure that automatic delegation is correctly prepared and